Family Health And Family Relationships

 • The extent to which you are able to receive or to express concern/support/empathy, without unloading your own problems or feel you are being overloaded

-• One key feature that will always come into play in family health is, your emotions and the emotions of your nearest and dearest.
 Because these relationships involve close attachments and family bonds, the fact that fate, rather than choice has brought you together, makes being objective that little bit more difficult.

 Of all your 7 dimensions of wellness, family health and personal relationships will therefore present as being the most challenging areas you will work through in your goalsetting activities.
-For a healthy relationship to flourish however, you must be alert to changes in the dynamics of these, as you, your partner or family member change with the transition of time.

 We look to and rely on the love and support of our families.
 To a greater or lesser extent, we know we may even take for granted the fact that family will always be there for us when we need them most.
-However, there are times when even the most close of family relationships can come under enormous strain, resulting in family health and wellness issues.

-There is good reason for paying closer attention to the dynamics taking place in your family health and to the wider implications for less healthy relationships.
 Apart from the fact that we all need to learn how to get on with those people who fate has chosen for us, family health care and family bonding is largely dependent upon dealing with family rucks and the setting of clear boundaries.

 Dealing with rifts as they arise, prevent them festering into bigger unresolved issues that not only keep individual members blocked but can also lead to detachment that impinges on family health.
 Womens health and personal relationships may be affected in particular.